 There are other codes in the 300 redirect space, such as 304 (Not Modified), but this is a "redirect" to use the cache in your browser and is not interesting for this blog post.

-The short version: 301 and 302 do not necessarily make the exact same request for the resource redirected to, which means that a put/post/delete may be turned a get, but 307 and 308 should keep the HTTP verb and body.
+The short version: 301 and 302 do not necessarily make the exact same request for the resource redirected to, which means that a put/post/delete may be turned into a get, but 307 and 308 should keep the HTTP verb and body.
 So if you are using 301/302 and are having trouble redirecting put, post or delete requests try with a 307 or 308 response code.
 The difference between 308 and 301 according to the specification is that the 308 must make the exact same request and not change the HTTP verb.
 Both 301 and 308 are permanent redirects, which means all future requests will be done directly to the new resource.
-This can cause you trouble as clients heavily cache this (as they should), so if you redirect to the wrong resource the client will not request the initial resource and be stuck requesting the new but wrong resource.
+This can cause you trouble as clients heavily cache this (as they should), so if you redirect to the wrong resource the client will not request the initial resource again but be stuck requesting the new but wrong resource.

 Wikipedia states that the 302 was sometimes implemented as a 303 (see other) in the industry, the 303 redirect is defined on Wikipedia as: "The response to the request can be found under another URI using the GET method.
 When received in response to a POST (or PUT/DELETE), the client should presume that the server has received the data and should issue a new GET request to the given URI."
 This means that the initial put/post/delete was handled and you should now get the resource on the redirection URL.
 So the browser always uses a get on the URL given in the redirect.
 303 can be used on a put/post/delete where you actually want the browser to get the resource at the redirected URL.
-This can be used if your request is not necessarily processed right away, but you redirect the user to loading page.
+This can be used if your request is not necessarily processed right away, but you redirect the user to the loading page.

 As previously mentioned it is up to the client how it handles redirects.
 According to Monty on Stackoverflow the support for 307 and 308 is the following: